-The UASP office publishes five editions of the undergraduate newsletter, psych, each academic year.
-Each edition includes advising information, recent events, research opportunities, summer programs, study abroad options, student and alumni updates, and more.
-Keep an eye out for the psych in the fall, spring, and May.
+The UASP office publishes one edition of the undergraduate newsletter, psych, each academic year.
+The edition includes advising information, recent events, research opportunities, summer programs, study abroad options, student and alumni updates, and more.
+Keep an eye out for the psych in May.

 Do you have any interesting news?
 Did you do something exciting over the summer or while studying abroad?
 Are you starting a new student organization that would benefit your fellow psychology or neuroscience majors?
 If so, let us know and we will try to include it in the next edition of psych.
-Email your news and updates to Nicole Lavina at nlavina@miami.edu.
+Email your news and updates to Elizabeth Fulton at efulton@miami.edu.